habbs19/DataAccessProvider/README.md

-# Data Access Provider
+# Data Access Provider Framework

-The **Data Access Provider** is a flexible and extensible solution designed to simplify working with multiple data sources, such as MSSQL, PostgreSQL, MongoDB, JSON-based file sources, and more.
-This framework provides a unified interface that allows developers to interact with different data sources in a consistent way, enabling easy switching between data sources without altering core application logic.
+The **Data Access Provider Framework** offers a flexible, pluggable way to interact with various data sources such as SQL databases (MSSQL, PostgreSQL, MySQL), file-based sources (JSON), and non-relational databases (MongoDB).
+By standardizing the approach to data access with source parameters (SourceParams), the framework allows developers to seamlessly switch between different data sources with minimal code changes.

 ## Table of Contents